maxlath/couchdb-blazegraph-sync/README.md

 # couchdb-blazegraph-sync

 Keep a CouchDB database and a BlazeGraph namespace in sync.

-> /!\ DO NOT USE FOR LOADING A FULL DATABASE (load by directly sending a dump to BlazeGraph instead)
+:warning: **Do not use for loading a full database**, as that would be way less performant than just sending a dump to BlazeGraph

 ## Summary